Welcome International Students

 International students applying to enter New College on an F-1 student visa may be eligible for one of three New College scholarship programs, offering substantial to full financial support.
 For details on admission and scholarship consideration, please contact Ann Quinn, our international admissions counselor, at firstname.lastname@example.org or (941) 487-4748 to alert us that you are applying, and to discuss admission requirements.

-International students should plan ahead for possible international mail delays, and adhere to February 1 as the goal date for meeting the priority deadline for scholarship funding for entry in the August (Fall) semester.
-February 15 is the priority deadline to complete the admission application process, for Fall 2014 guaranteed scholarship programs.
+International students should plan ahead for possible international mail delays, and adhere to April 1 as the goal date for meeting the priority deadline for scholarship funding for entry in the August (Fall) semester.
+April 15 is the priority deadline to complete the admission application process for Fall 2015 guaranteed scholarship programs.

 Presidential Scholarship Program